naushad1979/BIBFAssignment/README.md

  I do not have subscription for AWS, therefore, I could not setup the Devops pipeline for AWS.
 However, I have setup the DevOps pipleine using Azure Container   Registary and Kubernate Services.

- Pipleline can be changes as per AWS.
+ Pipleline can be changed as per AWS.

  The details CI/CD are as follows